panxl/qmhub/docs/Installation.rst

 qmhub can be used as a python moduele that can do all and more of qmhub commandline functionality:

-    take arrays from .nc and .psf formate and copy them directly into QMhub with pdb, mdanaylsis, anything
+    take arrays from .nc and .psf formate and copy them directly into QMhub with protein data bank files, mdanaylsis, anything

     force matching